 Part time job opportunities

 From the start, we wanted to give women better access to high quality part time jobs, where mid to senior level skills are appreciated.
-In April 2012, we launched Timewise Jobs, an online job-search service, and Timewise Recruitment, a fully-fledged recruitment agency.
-In 2013, all our business came together under the Timewise Foundation, a social business that aims to develop the part time jobs market, so that everyone can find work that fits with their other responsibilities.
+In 2012, we launched Timewise Jobs, a specialist online job-search service.
+And then in 2014, we added Timewise.co.uk, a consultancy service for employers, encouraging them to see the benefits of hiring people on a flexible basis.
+All our business come together under the Timewise Foundation, a social business that aims to develop the part time jobs market, so that everyone can find work that fits with their other responsibilities.

 Leading the debate

 Emma Stewart MBE is now a thought-leader on women’s working issues, engaging with policy makers, opinion formers and funders to seek new initiatives improving the future for working women.

 Karen Mattison MBE, co-founder of Women Like Us, also works to transform the UK employment market.
 Karen heads up Timewise Jobs, talking with employers in all sorts of businesses about flexible recruitment as a way of getting and keeping hold of talented employees.